SalomePlatform/shaper/src/SketchPlugin/doc/circleFeature.rst

    :align: center

-Click in the view once to set the first passed point, then move the mouse and click a second time to set the second passed point and finally move the mouse and click a third time to set the last passed point.
+Click in the view once to set the first passed point, then move the mouse and click a second time to set the second passed point then move the mouse and click a third time to set the last passed point, and finally click last time to set point on the line.

 - When entering a passing point by selecting a point, a Coincident constraint is created.
 - When entering a passing point by selecting a segment, a Tangent constraint is created.

+- "Add construction point" check box regulates the creation of an additional point on the circle.
+The point is a sewing point for circle.
+If move this point, sewing point also will be changed
 **TUI Command**:

 .. py:function:: Sketch_1.addCircle(X1, Y1, X2, Y2, X3, Y3)